Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

+Figure~\ref{SCBA.fig} shows the single-particle spectral function from a self-consistent Born approximation (see appendix).
+In the latter, we neglect phonon renormalization and instead use an effective hopping $t=1.85$ derived from the QMC data.
+Figure~\ref{SCBA.fig}(a) reveals a cosine band with a gap of the order of the bare phonon frequency $\omega_0$ that is crossed by a narrow polaron band.
+A full gap---as in the QMC data---is achieved within this approximation by an additional single-particle term

+that explicitly breaks the O(4) symmetry by enforcing AFM order, see Fig.~\ref{SCBA.fig}(b).
+The Born approximation provides a qualitative interpretation of the features observed numerically but---as expected---does not capture quantitative aspects such as the true size of the gaps.

-As the phonon frequency is enhanced to $\omega_0 = 2$ (see Fig.~\ref{Akom.fig}(b)-(d)), $\frac{1}{2N} \sum_{b} \big< \hat{Q}_b \big>$ remains almost constant and, consequently, the width of the cosine band does not change substantially.
-Upon inspection, we see that weight is transferred to the polaron.
-The origin of the gap at $ \omega_0 > \omega_0^{c} $ is to be found in antiferromagnetic ordering.
+Upon increasing the phonon frequency to $\omega_0=2$, Figs.~\ref{Akom.fig}(b)-(d), $\frac{1}{2N} \sum_{b} \big< \hat{Q}_b \big>$ remains almost constant and, consequently, the width of the cosine band does not change substantially.
+However, we observe a transfer of spectral weight to the polaron band.
+The origin of the gap at $ \omega_0 > \omega_0^{c} $ is to be found in AFM ordering.
+Our QMC data suggest that the single-particle gap remains open across the VBS-AFM transition.